 Are there any good BTS tourist spots in Seoul?
 Yes!
 In fact, the K-pop band adds $3.6 billion annually to South Korea’s economy.
 A study by the Hyundai Research Institute found that BTS fandom accounts for one in every 13 foreign tourists who visited the East Asian country in 2017.
 Will you be next?

 It’s well-documented that BTS is the most successful international Korean pop group in history (and currently the biggest group in the world).
-Based out of Seoul, there are opportunities everywhere to visit significant landmarks associated with the artists.
+While they’ve been around for years, you may have discovered them following the success of their only English-language song, “Dynamite.”
+Released in 2020, the song has helped them break records and earn a Grammy nomination.
+Based out of Seoul, there are opportunities everywhere to visit significant landmarks associated with these amazing artists.
 If you’re planning a trip to South Korea to see this incredible septet, this post is for you!

 Who is BTS?